jieguann/XRI-Extended-Body/README.md

 rgb to xy

 ## The Interaction with the physical environment
-### Hand Tracking will not working due to it require a lighting environment.
+Hand Tracking will not working due to it require a lighting environment.
 When the intersity of light is low, the hand Tracking will lose.
 Hence, using the controller is a good choise at this time.

+## Spaceship Control
+The bulb will need to attach to the top of the joystick to control the spaceship.
+The bulb represent a clue between virtual and physical.